RESOURCES FOR

 A one-page information sheet about marine microplastics for grades 7-8.
 Can be used in combination with other microplastic resources or put up as a class poster.

-Grade 7: Learners will investigate factors that affect species adaptation and evolution; Learners will implement an environmental stewardship plan
+Science 7: Learners will investigate factors that affect species adaptation and evolution; Learners will implement an environmental stewardship plan.

-Grade 8: Learners will evaluate the impact of human activity on climate change; Learners will formulate a plan to mitigate or adapt to the effects of climate change
+Science 8: Learners will evaluate the impact of human activity on climate change; Learners will formulate a plan to mitigate or adapt to the effects of climate change.

 Activity Length: <30 minutes